sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 - does not handle today `sparse` tensors, and quantization support is partial.
 - was developed first with audio and NLP usecase in-mind so there may be a significant portion of image specific operators that are still missing (implementation is welcome in tract repository side).
-- is not a general purpose linear algebra library, so most specialized operations will certainly be missing.
+- is not a general purpose linear algebra library, so most specialized operations will certainly be missing (decomposition, ...).

 This set of constraint remove a whole class of operators that are used in PyTorch, if you are unsure about the operator you are willing to support just contact directly the maintainers of this project in the [discussion section of tract](https://github.com/sonos/tract/discussions).